-There are 5 ways you can pay your plan premium.
-If you decide to change the way you pay your Premium, it can take up to three months for your new payment method to take effect.
-While processing your request for a new payment method, you are responsible for making sure that your Premium is paid on time.
+If you decide to change the way you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
+While processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.